Caveman07/ltxv-pod/README.md

 **Important:** The RQ worker will load the models once when it starts.
 Only run **one RQ worker** to avoid multiple model loads.

+**Note:** The RQ worker now pre-loads models on startup (takes ~5 minutes), so it's ready to process jobs immediately without delay.

 **RunPod Container Start Command:**

 ```bash